seqizz/oh-my-gpt-correction/README.md

 A Zsh helper to auto-correct the current command via ChatGPT.

 Just compile the go code to executable.

-Code is written _badly_ but it does its job:
+~~Code is written _badly_ but it does its job~~ Code is now edited with ChatGPT, since it's better than me in golang 💩

 - Looks for an API key in CHATGPT_API_KEY environment variable
 - It accepts one argument, intended to get a whole command inside this argument